BoostSebastian/Lab_002_AKS/README.md

 ### <span style="color:#5bb776">Exercise 1</span>

 #### <span style="color:#5bb776">Task 1:</span> Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
+(Not needed if use precreated account from Telia Cygate)

 In this task, you will register resource providers necessary to deploy an Azure Kubernetes Services cluster.